Best over-ear headphones Buying Guide: Welcome to What Hi-Fi?'s round-up of the best over-ear headphones you can buy in 2021.

-We've whittled down our over-ear headphone reviews and ended up with these sensational pairs.
-Whether you're looking for a cheap pair or to spend some serious money, you're guaranteed a five-star pair of over-ear headphones that has been through the rigorous What Hi-Fi? testing process.
+We've sorted through all our headphone reviews and ended up with this list of the best over-ear headphones you can buy.
+Whether you're looking for a cheap pair or to spend some serious money, you're guaranteed a five-star pair of headphones that has been through the rigorous What Hi-Fi? testing process.

 How we choose the best over-ear headphones